NBosua/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods Report.md

 * Shop & Service - Child Care Service, Pharmacy, Stationery Store
 * Professional & Other Places - School, Medical Center

+The number and variety of above mentioned venues categories reletive to each suburb will be used as the main features for the model.

-Unfortunately, no additional external data such as house pricing, population and crime statistics will be used as the data is not openly available.
+Unfortunately, no additional external data sources such as house pricing, population and crime statistics will be used as the data is not openly available.
+If this data can be sourced in future projects then it will further support the accuracy of the model.

+## References
+Australian Bureau of Statistics, Census of Population and Housing 2016, viewed 4 April 2020, <https://www.abs.gov.au/census>